 I love this beautiful prayer by Dietrich Bonhoeffer, which I like to post each year as a Lenten prayer.
 It challenges me with what it means to follow Jesus as we walk towards the cross.
 It formed the centre of my meditation this morning – so challenging knowing where his journey led.
 This prayer was used as one of the Lenten meditations in The Mosaic Bible.
-This year I have included a short youtube video with an overview of Bonhoffer’s life.
+This year I have included a short youtube video with an overview of Bonhoeffer’s life.
 It ends with a challenge for us to engage in the injustices of our world.
-We may not believe that what Bonhoffer did was right, but his willingness to confront the issues of his day is something that we all need to take seriously.
+We may not believe that what Bonhoeffer did was right, but his willingness to confront the issues of his day is something that we all need to take seriously.

 I Cannot Do This Alone

 O God, early in the morning I cry to you.

 In me there is darkness,

 I am lonely, but you do not leave me;

 I am feeble in heart, but with you there is help;

 I am restless, but with you there is peace.